UlordChain/go-ipfs/udfs/go-libp2p/README.md

 # Contribute

-go-libp2p is part of [The IPFS Project](https://github.com/ipfs/ipfs), and is MIT licensed open source software.
+go-libp2p is part of [The UDFS Project](https://github.com/udfs/udfs), and is MIT licensed open source software.
 We welcome contributions big and small!
-Take a look at the [community contributing notes](https://github.com/ipfs/community/blob/master/contributing.md).
-Please make sure to check the [issues](https://github.com/ipfs/go-libp2p/issues).
+Take a look at the [community contributing notes](https://github.com/udfs/community/blob/master/contributing.md).
+Please make sure to check the [issues](https://github.com/udfs/go-libp2p/issues).
 Search the closed ones before reporting things, and help us with the open ones.

 Guidelines:

 - read the [libp2p spec](https://github.com/libp2p/specs)
 - please make branches + pull-request, even if working on the main repository
-- ask questions or talk about things in [Issues](https://github.com/libp2p/go-libp2p/issues) or #ipfs on freenode.
+- ask questions or talk about things in [Issues](https://github.com/libp2p/go-libp2p/issues) or #udfs on freenode.
 - ensure you are able to contribute (no legal issues please-- we use the DCO)
 - run `go fmt` before pushing any code
 - run `golint` and `go vet` too -- some things (like protobuf files) are expected to fail.